 Furthermore, online banks typically come with a less heavy fee structure.
 Rather than being charged for every little ATM transaction or overdraft, a lot of online banks let those “infractions” slide.

 In fact, some online banks will even refund some ATM surcharge fees.
 This results in even more money back in your pocket at the end of the day.

 The Difference Between Savings Accounts and CDs

 There are different pros and cons to saving money in a savings account versus a CD.
 In general, CDs offer higher rates than savings accounts, especially for long-term CDs.
 That means maximum returns for your cash, especially in today’s low-interest savings account environment.
-Currently, the average interest rate on a five-year CD is 1.59% APY and although the current highest online savings account has an APY of 1.70%, institutions offer five-year CDs for well over 2.00% APY.
+Currently, the average interest rate on a five-year CD is 1.73% APY and although the current highest online savings account has an APY of 2.00%, institutions are starting to offer five-year CDs for 3.00% APY.

 That might make you think CDs are the wiser decision, but consider this: Your money is locked away when you deposit money into a CD.
 You can still get it at any time, but you might have to pay a fee for doing so that can chew up your earnings.
 There are some no-penalty CDs but their rates may be lower.

 If you know you might need access to that cash at any time (such as for an emergency fund), it’s better to save in a regular savings account.
 CDs are better investment tools for money that you can afford to tuck away and not touch until the term has ended.